Tattomoosa/o2/README.md

 build on what I've done before and do some really cool things.

 Also, plugins don't have to pollute the autoload list.
 If they need tree access, they do it through only the `o2` autoload.

-### Project Goals

-* Collect things I like that aren't game-specific
-* Make extending the editor easier and more reliable
-* Facilitate writing plugins that depend on my other plugins
-* Reduce boiler-plate code I find myself writing a lot
-* Reduce code I've written once or twice and always need to look up how to do again
-* Keep things modular... ish
-	* I want my growing list of utilities everywhere I go though!

 ## Other Godot plugins by me